 Any of these signs may indicate something that goes beyond a joint issue and could be an infection or something systemic.
 When acute pain, warmth around the joint or fever develop, emergency help should be sought before going to see a knee specialist in Phoenix.
 If instability or loss of range of motion occurs, it is definitely time to schedule an appointment with a knee specialist in Phoenix.

 While it can be a little confusing at first when trying to figure out knee pain, it is definitely a good idea to see a knee specialist if any of the above conditions occur rather than waiting and possibly causing more damage.
-The team at Mattalino Orthopaedics in Phoenix stands at the ready to help you.
+The team at Angelo Mattalino, MD in Phoenix stands at the ready to help you.
 Contact us today to book an appointment.